friends-of-presta/security-advisories/_posts/2023-09-08-compromised-install-dir.md

 ![Install dir tool]({{ "/assets/img/install_dir_tool.png" | relative_url }})

-## Why is my renamed install directory link is known ?
+## Understanding how renamed install directories become vulnerable to discovery

 We have seen scan from bots that try to access several CMS known sensible directories.
 The following list is not exhaustive but give an example of directories scanned